 A shore dive was 5,000 VT (with a 200 VT discount if you do more than five dives) and the dive equipment rental (BCD, Reg, Wetsuit) was 1,550 VT per dive.
 Boat dives were more expensive (9,000 VT for a single dive, 14,000 VT for a double dive).
 And we had to pay 5% extra for the card fees (included in my budget estimate).

 Aore Adventure Sports

 They are a PADI 5-star dive resort on Aore Island, just in front of Luganville.
-Aore Adventure Sports* only offer boat dive and have their own mooring at different spots on the wreck which supposedly eliminates long surface swims.
+Aore Adventure Sports* only offer boat dives and have their own mooring at different spots on the wreck which supposedly eliminates long surface swims.
 The surface interval is done on the boat so you can finish your day of diving early in the afternoon.
-From our email exchange, they seemed to be safety oriented too.
+From our email exchange, they seemed to be safety-oriented too.
 We did not consider diving from a boat because of the price difference.

 Budget estimate with Aore Adventure Sports: 31,000 for three boat dives with equipment